utahCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Process

-The petitioner has to apply and obtain the certificate of eligibility from the Utah Bureau of Criminal Identification.
-After obtaining the certificate, the papers should be filed in court within the next 90 days because the certificate is valid only for 90 days from the day it is issued.
+The petitioner has to apply for and obtain a certificate of eligibility from the Utah Bureau of Criminal Identification.
+After receiving the certificate, the papers should be filed in court within 90 days because the certificate is valid only for 90 days from the day it is issued.
 It should be filed in the sentencing court along with the expungement forms provided by the State Judicial Branch.
 Petitioners are advised to make copies of these papers before filing the originals with the court.
 Generally, some financial obligations will be required, but the individual may consider asking the court to waive the filing fees.

 disclaimer